 Have a nice trip... about 7 years ago

 Hey Tufriel.
 I like giving topics to my trips.
 It make them more meaningful, also covers my destinations in a scope of manner.
 I learned it from my architect friend.
 In case of an architect, they have topics like conquering building parts.
 Such as doors, public spaces, primary schools.

 By this way, they can locate places on map easily. and sugestions can be more helpful.

-Do you have topic(s)? over 5 years ago
+Do you have topic(s)? almost 7 years ago

 Turkey is my favourite country - don't miss out on Cappadocia when you visit!